Nucala: 7 things you should know

 - If you think you are gaining weight on Nucala, keep a diary that documents your daily diet, amount of exercise, and daily weight gain.
 Try to eat a healthy diet and exercise regularly.
 If there is a clear pattern of weight gain, talk with your doctor.

-- Seek urgent medical attention if you experience shortness of breath, facial or throat tightness after administering Nucala.
+- Seek urgent medical attention if you experience shortness of breath, or facial or throat tightness after administering Nucala.
 If you feel unwell, or experience other signs of infection, tell your doctor immediately.
 Also remember to tell your doctor about any other side effects that you may be experiencing, such as headache or back pain.

 - Nucala does not treat an asthma attack or worsening asthma.
 Seek medical advice if your asthma remains uncontrolled or worsens after initiation of treatment with Nucala.